sshindetech/strapi-genai-plugin-example/README.md

 For more details, refer to the plugin documentation or the Strapi marketplace page.

-# Example Strapi Project
+# Using the Example Strapi Project
-There is an example strapi projec (`strapi-genai-plugin-example`) in the `example` folder.
 Follow below steps:
 1. Navigate to the `example/strapi-genai-plugin-example` directory:
     ```bash
     cd example/strapi-genai-plugin-example